 Light Meals Or Snacks

-Caprese salad with slices of tomato & mozzarella cheese, plus a touch of pesto
+Caprese salad with slices of tomato & mozzarella cheese, plus a touch of pesto or fresh basil leaves

 Bruschetta – crusty bread slices rubbed with garlic, then covered in tomatoes, OR grilled peppers OR olive tapenade, OR pesto & Goats cheese OR Hummus…just about anything!
 You get the idea!
 Don’t forget to drizzle with olive oil.